 At the beginning of the term in which you expect to graduate, you must submit your degree application on WebSIS.
 You should submit an application if there is a chance you will finish that term; there is no fine to remove yourself from the degree list later.
 Review the undergraduate degree requirements for deadlines and details.

 An Exploratory subject is one in which you may either accept the grade awarded or change the subject from credit to listener status by Registration Day of the following regular term.
 Sophomores may designate one subject as Exploratory in each of their fall and spring semesters.
 Any subject taken at MIT or at a cross-registered institution, including an Institute or departmental requirement, may be designated as Exploratory.

 Juniors and seniors may designate up to two subjects to be graded P/D/F. These subjects may be taken in the same term or in separate terms, including IAP.
 They cannot be used to fulfill an Institute, departmental, or minor requirement.

-first-year EXPERIMENTAL GRADING POLICY
+EXPERIMENTAL GRADING POLICY